docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 Used by an importer, player, or renderer to take advantage of the host application's PPix cache.
 See PrSDKPPixCacheSuite.h.

-Starting in version 2 of this suite, introduced in Premiere Pro 4.1, AddFrameToCache and GetFrameFromCache now have two extra parameters, inPreferences and inPreferencesLength.
+Starting in version 2 of this suite, introduced in Premiere Pro 4.1, `AddFrameToCache` and `GetFrameFromCache` now have two extra parameters, `inPreferences` and `inPreferencesLength`.
 Now frames are differentiated within the cache, based on the importer preferences, so when the preferences change, the host will not use the old frame when it gets a frame request.

-Version 4, new in CS5.0.3, adds ExpireNamedPPixFromCache() and ExpireAllPPixesFromCache(), which allow a plugin to remove one or all PPixes from the Media Cache, which can be useful if the media is changing due to being edited in a separate application.
+Version 4, new in CS5.0.3, adds `ExpireNamedPPixFromCache()` and `ExpireAllPPixesFromCache()`, which allow a plugin to remove one or all PPixes from the Media Cache, which can be useful if the media is changing due to being edited in a separate application.

-To expire an individual frames expired using ExpireNamedPPixFromCache(), the identifier must be known.
-The plugin may specify an identifier using AddNamedPPixToCache().
+To expire an individual frames expired using `ExpireNamedPPixFromCache()`, the identifier must be known.
+The plugin may specify an identifier using `AddNamedPPixToCache()`.
 If a frame is in the cache with multiple names, and you expire any one of those names, then the frame will be expired.
-Alternatively, for rendered frames, the identifier may be retrieved using GetIdentifierForProduceFrameAsync() in the [Video Segment Render Suite](#video-segment-render-suite).
+Alternatively, for rendered frames, the identifier may be retrieved using `GetIdentifierForProduceFrameAsync()` in the [Video Segment Render Suite](#video-segment-render-suite).

 Clearing the cache will not interfere with any outstanding requests, because each request holds dependencies on the needed frames.

-Version 5, new in CS5.5, adds the new color profile-aware calls AddFrameToCacheWithColorProfile() and GetFrameFromCacheWithColorProfile().
+Version 5, new in CS5.5, adds the new color profile-aware calls `AddFrameToCacheWithColorProfile()` and `GetFrameFromCacheWithColorProfile()`.

-Version 6, new in CC 2014, adds AddFrameToCacheWithColorProfile2() and GetFrameFromCacheWithColorProfile2(), which are the same as the ones added in version 5 with the addition of a PrRenderQuality parameter.
+Version 6, new in CC 2014, adds `AddFrameToCacheWithColorProfile2()` and `GetFrameFromCacheWithColorProfile2()`, which are the same as the ones added in version 5 with the addition of a `PrRenderQuality` parameter.

-Version 7, adds AddFrameToCacheWithColorSpace() and GetFrameFromCacheWithColorSpace(), these APIs deprecate AddFrameToCacheWithColorProfile2() and GetFrameFromCacheWithColorProfile2().
+Version 7, adds `AddFrameToCacheWithColorSpace()` and `GetFrameFromCacheWithColorSpace()`, these APIs deprecate `AddFrameToCacheWithColorProfile2()` and `GetFrameFromCacheWithColorProfile2()`.

 ---